-Meanings: Of course, what about mixing multiple colors in one logo, such as Google, the Olympics and NBC?
+Of course, what about mixing multiple colors in one logo, such as Google, the Olympics, and NBC?
 Diverse color generally indicates variety – be it representative of people, countries, or offerings.

 Tips for use: Mo’ colors equals mo’ money when it comes to printing so consider your budget (although this won’t matter if you’re dealing online only).
 Pay attention to how your choice of colors work together both printed and digitally as the end result may vary with different screens and different printers.

-Giddy+Up combines a love for Helvetica, Swiss-style poster are and horse racing jockey shirts.
-This concept design employs multiple colors to represent the variety of jockey shirts.
+Giddy+Up combines a love for Helvetica, Swiss-style posters, and horse racing jockey shirts.
+This concept design employs multiple colors to represent a variety of jockey shirts.

 Kokoro & Moi love producing brightly colored visual identities and Hello Ruby is no exception.
-It celebrates all the realms of computing through the big imagination of a small girl.
-Bold and playful colors express optimism, curiosity and variety—just some of the many attributes of computing.
+It celebrates all the realms of computing through the big image of a small girl.
+Bold and playful colors express optimism, curiosity, and variety—just some of the many attributes of computing.

 Here’s a quick summary of the colors and their meaning.